For many camper owners, the beginning of October marks the end of another season of travel.

 If you have metal fuel tanks, fill them up.
-The fuel helps protect the inside of the tank from rust build up.
-In extreme cold temperatures use cold weather fuel additives.
+The fuel helps protect the inside of the tank from rust build-up.
+In freezing temperatures use cold weather fuel additives.

-This avoids flat spots on the tyres from being parked in the same spot for a prolonged period.
+This prevents flat spots on the tyres from being parked in the same place for a prolonged period.

-If unable to jack her up, using wheel chocks or levelling blocks to at least make sure she’s parked level.
+If unable to jack her up, using wheel chocks or leveling blocks to at least make sure she’s parked level.